 Winston Churchill’s Smoking

-Winston Churchill spent a few months in Cuba during his youth.
-While there, he immediately became hooked on one of the country’s most famous products, cigars.
+Winston Churchill visited Cuba for a few months in 1895, shortly after graduating from the Royal Military Academy Sandhurst.
+While there, he fell in love with one of the country’s most popular products: cigars.

 Churchill’s love of smoking soared to new heights when he requested the Royal Air force construct a special mask for him.
-The mask enabled Winston to smoke at 15,000 feet.
-He said that he couldn’t fly without it.
+The mask enabled him to smoke at 15,000 feet above the ground.
+He claimed that he couldn’t fly without it.
 The Royal Navy was happy to construct the device, which worked.
-And, Winston used the device on more than one occasion.
+And, Churchill used it on more than one occasion.

 Churchill and his cigars remain indelibly connected today, more than 50 years after his death.
-Several companies manufacture and market Churchill-branded cigars and accessories.
-Churchill-related memorabilia is also a lucrative market.
-That’s evidenced by the $12,000 a Palm Beach, Florida collector paid in 2017 for a partially-smoked cigar that Churchill puffed at a Paris airport in 1947.
+Several companies manufacture and market these branded cigars and their accessories.
+In fact, Churchill memorabilia also offer profitable market opportunities.
+In fact, a collector in Palm Beach, Florida paid a whopping $12,000 in 2017 — for a partially smoked cigar that belonged to Winston Churchill.